mmatczuk/mmatczuk/cv.md

 > HTTP tunnels are also great for exposing applications running locally to the outside world; even if you don't have a public IP. @michalmatczuk makes this easy for us with his super dope go-http-tunnel project…

-### Software Engineer, Conforama (Paris, France / Remote) (2012 - 2016)

-- Led the development of an in-store sales system deployed across 200+ locations
+- Led the development of a distributed sales system across 200+ locations
 - Designed high-performance MongoDB-based backend services
 - Implemented a real-time data synchronization system
-- Worked on Android sales app

 ### Software Engineer, Clear2Pay (Amsterdam, Netherlands / Remote) (2010 - 2012)